-CRIS Radio has received a grant from the North Central Area Agency on Aging to train seniors in local senior centers on the wonders of new technologies.
+CRIS Radio has received a grant from the North Central Area Agency on Aging to train seniors in local senior centers, assistive living centers, and low vision groups on the wonders of new technologies.
 Included in the trainings will be information about the CRIS app, how to use Alexa and other smart devices and Audio Reading Books.

 The first event was at the Enfield Senior Center and met with great success.
-CRIS will be partnering with NEAT @ Oak Hill to help seniors explore the wonders of a smart home.
+CRIS will partner with NEAT @ Oak Hill to help seniors explore the wonders of a smart home.

 More information may be found HERE.

 CRISKids for Schools kicked off the 2018 school year by offering a professional development (PD) session to 78 teachers from Enfield.
 The session was developed and led by long time CRISKids users Lauren Lieberman and Cassandra Hunt, both of Kennelly School in Hartford.

 The PD was hosted by Educational Resources for Children (ERfC) and funded through grants from the Fund for Greater Hartford and The Hartford Foundation for Public Giving.